jivette/Landing-nuxt-project/README.md

-# project-nuxt
+# Landing-nuxt-project

-> My super Nuxt.js project
+> You can see with the project the use of Frameworks javascript NuxtJs and CSS Bulma.
+This project contains very functional sections of basic elements for a web page

 ## Build Setup